 Convenience Store.
 Any retail establishment offering for sale prepackaged food products, household items, newspapers, and prepared foods usually for off-site consumption.
-Occasionally they will contain a drive-through window for pick up.

 County.
-Herein to mean Kent County, Delaware.
+Kent County, Delaware.

 Day Care Center.
-An establishment providing for the care, supervision, and protection of persons away from their homes.
+An establishment providing for the care, supervision, and protection of persons away from their homes for part of a 24-hour day.